 The Nicolas Sarony & Company produced this 15-card set in 1923.
 The issue provides an up-close look of various sports and their origins.

-Sarony was an English candy company based in London and this was one of many multi-sport sets created overseas.
+Sarony was an English candycigarette company based in London and this was one of many multi-sport sets created overseas.
 This set, however, is significantly smaller than many.
 While 50 cards was a pretty common number in other similar types of sets, this one has only 15.
 Sarony also produced other sports issues, including a tennis set, also printed in 1923.

 The cards are a pretty standard size compared to other tobacco and candy cards from around the same time period.
 The images are printed in full color with the backs being printed in brown ink.
 Backs include a description of the sport being depicted as well as a card number.